 - What percentage of students pass the qualifying exam on the first attempt?

-- What percentage publish an article or articles in the top journals in the field?
+- What percentage of students publish an article or articles in the top journals in the field?

-- What percentage complete dissertation defenses without obvious problems?
+- What percentage of students complete dissertation defenses without problems?

-- What percentage complete the degree in the nominal time-to-degree in the field?
+- What percentage of students complete the degree in the nominal time-to-degree in the field?

-- What percentage land post-docs or tenure/tenure track positions in the year following the degree?
+- What percentage of students land postdocs or tenure-track positions in the year following the degree?

 Examples of Outcomes Assessment Questions: Dissertation Defense